-EDITOR’S NOTE: Updated May, July, and August 2017 with additional products.
+EDITOR’S NOTE: periodically updated with additional products.

 On the first aisle of our Aldi store is the vaunted cereal section.
 It has maybe the largest selection of any specific section in any Aldi store we’ve seen.
 While some of the Special Buys are name brand cereals, most of the Regular Buys — and many Special Buys — come from Aldi’s own brands.
 So how do they stack up?
 Let’s look at some of them.